UCL/interface-uc-unfitted-iso/README.md

 * For this option the first two steps are the same as above.
 * The image can be downloaded [here](https://doi.org/10.5281/zenodo.8134572).
 * Assuming that `interface-uc-repro.tar` is the filename of the downloaded image, please load the image with `sudo docker load < interface-uc-repro.tar`.
-* Run the image with `sudo docker run -it janosch2888/interface-uc:v1 bash`.
+* Run the image with `sudo docker run -it janosch2888/interface-uc:v2 bash`.
 * Proceed further as described in [How to reproduce](#repro).

 ## Manual installation
 We first have to install the library `ngsxfem` as described in detail [here](https://github.com/ngsxfem/ngsxfem/blob/release/INSTALLATION.md).
-The results in this article have been obtained using the software at commit eb62b3474d6b4ec6bd4bc1e269d157e94243d8a8.
+The results in this article have been obtained using the software at commit 210de1e407ceb074027c9b9d93c94ccb5f3526f9 (tag: v2.1.2302).
 This specific commit should be checked out when compiling from source.
 Alternatively, it is possible to install the software via pip at a version that is cl

 The easiest option is probably installation via `pip`.
 Please make sure to specify the following version

-    pip install xfem==2.1.2403
+    pip install xfem==2.1.2302

-In case you would like to compile from source, please checkout the commit ` `.
 For compiling the figures you will also need a recent `latex` distribution installed on your machine.
 Now we are ready to clone the repository using